FusionAuth/fusionauth-site/site/_posts/2023-03-10-fusionauth-and-svb.md

 While the SVB issues are going to leave a lasting mark on the tech industry and we feel for all those affected by the closure, FusionAuth is in a great position to continue providing value.
 We are bootstrapped and aren't going to disappear overnight or lay off most of our employees.
 We are profitable, so we pay our employees and all our expenses.
 We always have money left over each year, which we save in case we need it.

-We are still growing, despite all of the issues the world is facing right now.
+Plus, we are still growing, despite all of the issues the world is facing right now.

 Trusting your login to a third party can be a hard decision because it is a mission critical component.
-It's the front door to your applications, and if it closes, your users will be angry.
+It's the front door to your applications, and if it closes, you are effectively closed for business (not to mention loads of angry customers).
 Picking the right company to work with can be challenging.
-If you need an industry leading vendor that is guaranteed not to disappear on you, FusionAuth is your best bet!
+If you need an industry leading vendor that is guaranteed not to disappear on you, FusionAuth is a great option!

 Thanks for reading and happy coding!